GuoLabUCSD/OutSplice/README.md

 # OutSplice
-R Algorithm to calculate Outlier Expression in Tumor Samples compared to Normal
+R Algorithm to calculate Outlier Expression in Tumor Samples compared to Normal.
+For further documentation, please see the R manual pages or the OutSplice.Rmd vignette.